 The Past, Present, and Future of Speech Recognition Technology

 Voice is the future.
-The world’s technology giants are clamoring for vital market share, with ComScore projecting that “50% of all searches will be voice searches by 2020.”
+The world’s technology giants are clamoring for vital market share, with both Google and Amazon placing voice-enabled devices at the core of their strategy.

 However, the historical antecedents that have led us to this point are as essential as they are surprising.
 Within this report, we take a trip through the history of speech recognition technology, before providing a comprehensive overview of the current landscape and the tips that all marketers need to bear in mind to prepare for the future.

 Speech recognition technology entered the public consciousness rather recently, with the glossy launch events from the tech giants making worldwide headlines.

 The appeal is instinctive; we are fascinated by machines that can understand us.

 From an anthropological standpoint, we developed the spoken word long in advance of its written counterpart and we can speak 150 words per minute, compared with the paltry 40 words the average person can type in 60 seconds.